Zhao Yongqing: Career in Ningxia

 In May 2004, Zhao was transferred to northwest China's Ningxia Hui Autonomous Region and appointed deputy director of the Land and Resources Department.
 He was chosen as executive vice mayor of Wuzhong and was admitted to standing committee member of the CCP Wuzhong Municipal Committee, the city's top authority.
 He had also briefly served as secretary of the Political and Legal Affairs Commission from December 2011 to February 2012 and party branch secretary of Ningxia Hui Autonomous Region Forestry Bureau from February 2012 to January 2013.
-He rose to party secretary, the top political position in the city, inJanuary 2013.
+He rose to party secretary, the top political position in the city, in January 2013.
 He concurrently served as chairman of the People's Congress between February 2013 to January 2017.
 In January 2017, he was admitted to standing committee member of the CCP Ningxia Hui Autonomous Regional Committee, the region's top authority.
 He also served as head of the Publicity Department of the CCP Ningxia Hui Autonomous Regional Committee and secretary-general of the CCP Ningxia Hui Autonomous Regional Committee.
 In June 2021, he was elevated to executive vice chairman of Ningxia Hui Autonomous Region, in addition to serving as vice chairman of the Ningxia Hui Autonomous Regional Committee of the Chinese People's Political Consultative Conference since January 2022.